 Genital warts may be diagnosed by:

 A doctor can usually diagnose genital warts by looking at them.
 If external warts are found on a woman, then the cervix is usually also checked.
-A doctor may use a special solution to help find lesions that do not have classic features.
+A special solution may be used to help find lesions that do not have classic features.

-A sample of tissue will be taken and tested for HPV.
+A sample of cervical or vular tissue may be taken and tested for HPV.

-Treatment help the symptoms, but does not cure the virus.
+Treatment helps the symptoms, but does not cure the virus.
 The virus stays in your body.
 This means the warts may recur.

 Your treatment depends on the size and location of the warts.
 Not all warts need to be treated.
 If left untreated, some may go away on their own, but others may stay.
 Some warts may also get larger or spread.